-97-100 A+ 93-96 А 90-92 A-
+97-100 A+ 93-96 A 90-92 A-

 87-89 B+ 83-86 В 80-82 B-

 77-79 C+ 73-76 С 70-72 C-

 67-69 D+ 63-66 D 60-62 D-

 Below 60 F

-Note: "Running" and weighted total in your gradebook shows the current weighted grade based on your graded work only based on what you have submitted.
+Note: In elearning, "Running" total in your gradebook shows the current weighted grade based on your graded work only based on what you have submitted and graded.
 For example, if you have done only Test1, Assignment1, Weekly postings so far (but you have missed Test2 and missed Assignment2 totally), current total grade will be based on only those entries that you have submitted and done.

 60% for 3 Tests.
-20% for each 2-hour test.
-Tentatively scheduled: Friday 3pm-9pm on (1) 9/30, (2) 11/04, (3) 12/02.
+20% for each test (for 2-hours allowed).
+Tentatively scheduled: Friday 3pm-9pm on (1) 2/17, (2) 3/24, (3) 4/21.
 Each test will be taken at Testing Center (Student Assessment Center, McDermott Library 1st floor) for 2-hour examination.
 Time of Test will be announced later in elearning.
-Each student should make a seat reservation prior to each test.
+Each student should make a seat reservation prior to each test (as soon as possible).
 All exams are closed book and closed notes.
 Exams will focus more on concepts and less on details.
 Necessary documentation will be provided to avoid the need for memorization as much as possible.
 We will likely take all the tests in the testing center as scheduled.
 You can expect to see a few coding/analysis questions, a few short answer questions and a few multiple-choice questions in each test.
 Instructor is responsible for grading all the tests.
-Any make-up tests will be scheduled during the same week (usually Tuesdays prior to the actual test date) at the discretion of the instructor.
+Any make-up tests will be arranged and scheduled during the same week (usually Tuesdays prior to the actual test date) at the discretion of the instructor.
 There should be a valid reason for scheduling make-up tests & they need to be coordinated with the instructor, 1-2 weeks prior to the test date except for serious medical condition (with Doctor's or Hospital's certificate will be required as a valid proof.)
 It is unlikely that curving will be used to boost the final grades.
 If the instructor decides to do it, only the test scores will be boosted, but the tests' contribution will be clipped at 60%.
 In other words, curving will NOT make up for the points lost in all other assignments.
 So, it is extremely important to complete them in timely manner.